Alumni at Work

 What is your current title and what are your responsibilities?

-Director of Operations and Efficiency.
-I currently oversee a group of managers who oversee approximately 22 offshore drilling rigs, and I also recently took on the role of managing the company’s efficiency improvement efforts.
+My current title is Director of Operations and Efficiency.
+I oversee a group of managers who oversee approximately 22 offshore drilling rigs, and I also recently took on the role of managing the company’s efficiency improvement efforts.

 What piece of advice would you give to a student going into your field?